WRITTEN BY: GUSTAVO E PEREZ-LOPEZ, HEAD OF AI PRACTICE, GEOMANT

 About Geomant AI Practice

 For almost two decades, Geomant has been helping companies to enable better customer service and effortless customer interactions.
-Building on our strong software development, integration and innovation heritage in contact centres and unified communications solutions, Geomant AI Practice is now assisting our partners and customers to step into and successfully ride along the new journey of digital engagement and artificial intelligence.
+Building on our strong software development, integration and innovation heritage in contact centres and Unified Communications solutions, Geomant AI Practice is now assisting our partners and customers to step into and successfully manage the new journey of digital engagement and artificial intelligence.